adjust/cordova_sdk/README.md

 app.
 We will only read certain adjust specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.

-To set up your app scheme name, you can use `Custom URL Scheme` plugin which can be found in [here][custom-url-scheme].
+To set up your app scheme name, you can use the `Custom URL Scheme` plugin which can be found [here][custom-url-scheme].

-After you successfully integrate this plugin, in callback method used with this plugin which is described in this [section][custom-url-scheme-usage], add a call to `appWillOpenUrl` method on `Adjust` instance and pass `url` as parameter:
+After you successfully integrate this plugin, in the callback method used with the plugin  described in this [section][custom-url-scheme-usage], add a call to `appWillOpenUrl` method on the `Adjust` instance and pass `url` as parameter:

 ```javascript
 function handleOpenURL(url) {